garrandall/popular-music-data/tracks/otw-dj-luke-nasty.md

 'Cause I need some sexual healing, I'm talking Marvin Gaye I'mma get that pussy like I was fresh out them prison gates Don't need trip, I just made me a flip
-In that Maybach Benz, you sayin' "Ooh boy, look"
+In that Maybach Benz, you sayin' "Oh boy, look"
 Gimme 15 minutes, I can't lie don't
 On that straight shot Henny, baby, please don't kill me I'm on the way to you girl, you's a star in my world You's a G in my book, I'm a drug and you hooked